ozankececioglu/z/README.md

 ## Added sugar

-* Tab completion support (will not work if you have PowerTab installed)
+* Tab completion support (will not currently work if you have PowerTab installed)

 * An in-memory history data file for increased performance.
 Useful for those who are heavy users of the command line